ReactiveCircus/kstreamlined-mobile/build-logic/routebinding/README.md

 RouteBinding
 ============

-A Kotlin compiler plugin that automates multi-module navigation entry aggregation (Nav3) using [Metro](https://github.com/ZacSweers/metro)'s multibinding.
+A Kotlin compiler plugin that generates Nav3 entry and Composable function bindings aggregated across modules using [Metro](https://github.com/ZacSweers/metro)'s multibinding.

 ## How It Works